Contour

 Intersecting objects

-However, when Detect Separate Meshes is enabled, contours are drawn around the silhouette of overlapping objects and along any mesh intersections.
-Note that the contour does not draw on top of the overlapping or intersecting object — the blue spheres in the example below — the contour is only ever drawn on the object that has contours applied to it.
+However, when Detect Separate Meshes is set to "Overlapping and Intersecting," contours are drawn around the silhouette of overlapping objects and along any mesh intersections.
+Note that the contour does not draw on top of the overlapping or intersecting object — the blue spheres in the example below — the contour is only drawn on the object that has contours applied to it.

 Overlapping objects